fleet-sdk/docs/README.md

 # 📄 Documentation for Fleet SDK

-[Fleet SDK](https://github.com/fleet-sdk/fleet) is an easy-to-use, modular, and extensible off-chain code SDK (Software Development Kit)for the [Ergo Platform](https://ergoplatform.org/en/), written entirely in TypeScript.
+[Fleet SDK](https://github.com/fleet-sdk/fleet) is an easy-to-use, modular, and extensible off-chain SDK (Software Development Kit)for the [Ergo Platform](https://ergoplatform.org/en/), written entirely in TypeScript.

 **Fleet SDK** is currently in alpha status.
 It is already suitable for out-of-the-box use, but the API may still change between minor releases.

 This repository is for the [Fleet SDK Documentation](https://fleet-sdk.github.io/docs/) website.

 ## Contributing